 Web apps can be a good choice for many, especially for those who run most of their organization on a smartphone, or a tablet.
 No doubts about that and no need to change your mind if you’re already fine with those tools.

-But a lot of people, or companies, have good reasons for preferring a Windows application.
+But a lot of people, or companies, have good reasons for preferring an offline Windows Kanban.

 Windows is here to stay

 According to Net Market Share, Windows detains a pretty stable >85% share of the desktop/laptop operating systems market.
 Still beyond 35% if you include all of the operating systems on any device, smartphones included.
 You may love Windows or not, but these are the numbers of a well alive platform, and Windows 10 is certainly confirming it.

 Most companies use and will continue to use Windows, and the same is true for individuals.
 But, since most software manufacturers are focused on online services, also because of the profitable subscription model, the offer of true Windows apps for Kanban workflow management is poor.
 And that’s why XPlan is now here.